Shell plc: Brunei

 Brunei Shell Petroleum (BSP) is a joint venture between the Government of Brunei and Shell.
 The British Malayan Petroleum Company (BMPC), owned by Royal Dutch Shell, first found commercial amounts of oil in 1929.
 It currently produces 350,000 barrels of oil and gas equivalent per day.
 BSP is the largest oil and gas company in Brunei, a sector which contributes 90% of government revenue.
 In 1954, the BMPC in Seria had a total of 1,277 European and Asian staff.

 China

 The company has upstream operations in unconventional oil and gas in China.
 Shell has a joint venture with PetroChina at the Changbei tight gas field in Shaanxi, which has produced natural gas since 2008.
 The company has also invested in exploring for shale oil in Sichuan.
 The other unconventional resource which Shell invested in in China was shale.
 The company was an early entrant in shale oil exploration in China but scaled down operations in 2014 due to difficulties with geology and population density.
 It has a joint venture to explore for oil shale in Jilin through a joint venture with Jilin Guangzheng Mineral Development Company Limited.

+In May 2024, Shell announced an exit from China power market business to focus on more profitable operations.